American-Mexican Claims Commission: History

-The General Commission met from 1924 to 1931 in Washington, D.C. and Mexico City.
+The General Commission met from 1924 to 1931 in Washington, D.C., and Mexico City.
 Work resumed in 1934 under a new protocol and format, with two commissioners, Genaro Fernández MacGregor (Mexico) and Oscar Underwood, Jr., US, both appointed in 1934.

 The Special Claims Commission was formed to address claims arising from events which occurred between November 20, 1910, and May 31, 1920).
 With the Special Commission, U.S. claims for losses were countered by the Mexican government's position that some losses were due to "bandits", such as Pancho Villa, and not "true revolutionaries."
 Villa's forces had killed some U.S. engineers at Santa Ysabel, and the engineers' heirs entered a claim for over US$1 million, which the Mexican commissioners rejected on the grounds that "Villa at that time was a private bandit whose unfortunate activities were of no concern or responsibility to the Mexican government."

 Neither the General Claims Commission nor the Special Claims Commission (which dealt with claims from the period of the Mexican Revolution were successful, in part due to differing estimates of damage and culpability, but also because political posturing made individual claims cause for the defense of national honor on both sides.
 Claims by U.S. citizens with counterclaims by Mexicans asserted high value for their losses, in anticipation that only a percentage would be paid in the end.

 In 1934, direct bilateral negotiations between the U.S. and Mexican governments worked to settle the general and special claims through ordinary diplomatic channels.
 Compensation was established by an agreed-to formula (2.64% of face value) and claims were lumped together rather than examined on an individual basis.
 The compensation was paid in installments from one government to the other, to be parceled out by that government to the claimants.
 The quiet diplomacy rather than the bilateral commission accomplished the result of clearing the claims.

+Controversy

+There are controversies regarding the treaty.
+For example, there are those who claim that the Bucareli Treaty prevented Mexico from producing specialized machinery (engines, airplanes, etc.) or precision machinery, so Mexico has not yet emerged from the technological backwardness caused by the treaty.
+In addition to the fact that during the period between 1910 and 1930, civil wars and multiple military coups and internal rebellions (some sponsored by the United States and other foreign nations, such as Great Britain and Germany) devastated industries in Mexico, war reparations slowed higher education, as well as research and technological development, while social and political instability drove away foreign investment.